-Alumni of the recent Executive Master Class in B2B Marketing & Sales met up again at the first homecoming event on 31 January.
+Alumni of the recent Executive Master Class in B2B Marketing & Sales met up again at the first homecoming event recently.
 Three executive education participants from the recent Executive Master Class presented their in-company projects.
 We were treated to three stories about blood, energy and sensors.
 Above all, they offered us new insights and tools for giving your marketing and sales approach an unprecedented boost.

 Some forty students attended this cordial reunion.
 Steve Muylle, the Programme Director, took care of the introduction, peppering his welcome speech with interesting facts and figures.
 The average age of participants on the executive education programme was 37.7 years old; a total of 18 firms registered more than one employee; a quarter of the participants were women (and this proportion is increasing every year) and ten different nationalities joined the programme.
 Last but not least, the most common first name across all the programmes was Johan.